organisciak/dissertation/document/4_posterior.md

 Correcting for Contributor-Introduced Variance After Contribution
 ==================================================================

-While working to normalize the manner that users contribute is possible in well-controlled circumstances, there are cases where either the data is already collected, or where there is a limit to the amount of control a system designer can exert over contributors.
+While working to normalize the manner in which users contribute is possible in well-controlled circumstances, there are cases where either the data is already collected, or where there is a limit to the amount of control a system designer can exert over contributors.